Proof Daylight Saving Time Is Dumb, Dangerous, and Costly

 Let's see.
 What else happens when there are more hours of daylight and the weather gets better?
 More people are out driving longer hours (car accidents) and people are cleaning up their yards, preparing their gardens/flower beds, doing odds and ends around the house and suddenly exercising to work off their winter fat (strokes and heart attacks).

 But nope, changing one hour is the cause of everything.
-Nothing else matte
+Nothing else matters.

+If one hour change caused this much havoc then driving/flying between time zones should have the same effect yet oddly, it doesn't.

 Excellent (Score:3)

+There is no need to have gaps or duplicate time points in your data.
+Hint: timezones and DST are only an illusion.

+You must have missed the part where OP says "most people want to view data in local time"

-Prototypical example (Score:2)
+Prototypical example (Score:1)

 Daylight savings is the perfect example of government's regulatory overreach interference in people's lives for theoretical gain.
 What is there is an increase in stress, time, money and heart attacks.